What we can do (mitigation)

 --------------------

-Here are more resources on the Climate Portal, plus these topics:
+Here are more resources on the Climate Portal:

 --------------------